Changissnz/nu_merchant_principal/README.md

-Entities can attempt to "outperform" another by increasing the magnitude of their resources' and/or capabilities' utility, but gridlock will prevent their outperforming, by this game's definition.
+Entities can attempt to "outperform" another by increasing the magnitude of their resources' and/or capabilities' utility, but gridlock will prevent their outperforming, by this game's starting state.
 There can be intersection (sharing) of control (autonomy) between members of a group with respect to resources or capabilities, at the expense of administrative simplicity.
 The objective